 Donald Forgione, Park Manager

 Thank you for your interest in Paynes Prairie Preserve State Park.
-Our park rangers and volunteers are looking forward to your visit.
+Our park rangers and volunteers look forward to your visit.
 Whether you are visiting for the day or plan on camping with us for a week, Paynes Prairie has much to offer.
-This is a great time to explore the park.
-With sunny days and warm nights, you and your family can immerse yourselves in The Real Florida.
+This is a great time to explore the park and immerse yourselves in the Real Florida.

-So load up the family and the kids down the road, and come get a little park on ya, at Paynes Prairie Preserve State Park.
+So load up the family and the kids down the road and enjoy Paynes Prairie Preserve State Park.